-Sarah is a Licensed Clinical Social Worker (LCSW) with advanced training in perinatal and infant mental health.
-She earned her degree from the Graduate School of Social Work at the University of Denver with a clinical focus in family systems and a graduate certificate in interpersonal trauma studies.
+Sarah is a Licensed Clinical Social Worker (LCSW) and earned her degree from the Graduate School of Social Work at the University of Denver with a clinical focus in family systems and a graduate certificate in interpersonal trauma studies.

 Sarah is certified as a Perinatal Mental Health Specialist through Postpartum Support International and has completed a fellowship at the Irving Harris Program for Infant Mental Health and Early Childhood Development through University of Colorado's Department of Psychiatry.
 In addition to her specialty training, Sarah continues to work as a generalist with a diverse clientele experiencing mood disorders, life transitions, relationship concerns and grief/loss issues.

 Sarah is trained in Brainspotting and has successfully integrated this modality into her practice for clients experiencing anxiety, bereavement, perinatal/reproductive trauma, OCD, and PTSD, including treatment for first responders and their families.
 As a spouse of a Fire Fighter, Sarah has unique insight into the demands placed upon emergency responders and their loved ones.